How to apply Visit Contact

 Histology Enrichment

-This course introduces the fundamental theory and practices of special studies in histotechnology, to include immunohistochemistry, enzyme histochemistry, cytology preparation, electron microscopy, and digital pathology.
+This course introduces the fundamental theory and practices of special studies in histotechnology, to include immunohistochemistry, enzyme histochemistry, cytology preparation and electron microscopy.

 It also serves as a review course in preparation for the national ASCP board of certification exam.

-Curriculum is delivered through online learning modules and hands-on experiential learning opportunities within the laboratory environment.
+Curriculum is delivered through online learning modules and hands-on experiential learning opportunities within the laboratory setting.

 2